 And not one may his inward self conceal.

 Thought terrible! thou say’st, that drives me mad,

-Reform at once, away anxiety cast!
+Reform,—and then away anxiety cast!

 In virtue’s peace that is forever sure!